MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 For policy requirements, see [Windows 10 Kernel Mode Code Signing Requirements](https://docs.microsoft.com/security/trusted-root/program-requirements#f-windows-10-kernel-mode-code-signing-kmcs-requirements).

 Existing root certificates with kernel mode code signing capabilities will continue working until expiration.
+Specifically, these include software publisher certificates, commercial release certificates, and commercial test certificates.
 The majority of these will expire in 2021, according to the following schedule:

 |Common Name| Expiration date|
 |-----------|---------------|